A step by step guide to writing a professional resume for an office manager. Use our office manager resume sample and a template.

 Last, save it as a PDF unless the job offer says not to.
 A public accounting resume in Word format can devalue in transit.
 If it's hard to read, the hiring manager will award that juicy job to someone else.

 Pro Tip: Not a layouts whiz?
-Put a shout-out on Facebook for help with your accounts payable resume.
+Put a shout-out on Facebook for help with your accountant resume.
 You're probably one degree of separation from someone who can give expert design tips.

 Want to do due diligence on all the format options for a tax accountant resume?
 See our guide: 3 Resume Formats: How to Choose the Best One [Examples]